Skip to content

 CrateDB is a distributed and scalable SQL database for storing and analyzing massive amounts of data in near real-time, even with complex queries.
 It is PostgreSQL-compatible, and based on Lucene.

-ingestr supports CrateDB as a source and destination database.
+ingestr supports CrateDB as both a source and destination database.

 Source

-For connecting to CrateDB as a database source, ingestr uses its SQLAlchemy dialect package sqlalchemy-cratedb.
+For connecting to CrateDB as a database source, ingestr uses the PostgreSQL wire protocol on port 5432 by default.

 URI format